kyo1988/Kyo.github.io/h_visualization.md

 # Data Visualization

 D3 is one of good methoid to visualize data even in Jekyll (static website), however, there is some dificulties to connect data source <cite>(Cole, 2017)</cite>.
 Tableau is another way to do so with easier data connection.
+Even if using Python (with its library, Seaborn and Pyplot) only, still we can plot sophisticated graphs at least some extent.
+Here is some example of that.

+{% include pinterest.html %}

 ## Reference
 * Jones, B., 2014.
 Communicating Data with Tableau